key4hep/k4geo/detector/calorimeter/README.md

 ### o1_v01
 Original version taken from [FCCDetectors](https://github.com/HEP-FCC/FCCDetectors/blob/70a989a6fc333610e3b1b979c3596da9c41543d8/Detector/DetFCChhHCalTile/src/HCalBarrel_geo.cpp).

+### o1_v02
-In August 2024, added extension (LayeredCalorimeterData) to store radial layer radii and dimensions;  made small updates of the code to improve readibility, while the functionality remains the same.
+Changes wrt o1_v01: Added extension (LayeredCalorimeterData) to store radial layer radii and dimensions.
+Added several checks for the geometry building and made small changes in the code to improve readibility.

 ### o1_v02
 Changes wrt o1_v01: Added extension (LayeredCalorimeterData) to store radial layer radii and dimensions.
 Added several checks for the geometry building and made small changes in the code to improve readibility.